A moment in America, unimaginable but perhaps inevitable

 No matter what side you’re on, the day’s events underscored that the functioning monuments of a nation of laws — and even the very site where those laws come into being — could be upended by a group of its own people if they were angry enough and determined enough.

-“Politics has become such a cultural divide in this country, and this is reflective of that,” said Will James, a 56-year-old Republican-leaning real estate developer in Georgia who did not vote for Trump but backed his state’s Republican candidates for the Senate.
-He watched the day’s events and was shocked — but felt it had been approaching this point for a long time.
+“I’m very disappointed, to be honest with you.
+What a shame,” said Michael Hobson, 61, a lifelong Republican in Virginia Beach, Virginia who voted for Trump but has been discouraged by how he has behaved “like a sore loser.”

-“We’ve lost a sense of common national purpose,” James said.
-“People are all mad at their country.
-I don’t think we’ve ever been here before.
-And I don’t know how a republic survives long-term with those deep divisions.”
+“He’s not acting presidential,” Hobson said.
+“The Republican party has been tarnished.
+Somebody needs to step up to the plate.
+We need to find a good strong leader to change the vision.”

-In a fleeting message recorded from the White House, less than two miles away, Trump continued to foment those divisions.
-As Wednesday’s chaos continued to unfold, he said a number of things, many of them inaccurate.
+Trump continued to foment divisions Wednesday, both in tweets — until his Twitter account was locked in the evening, for the first time — and in a fleeting message recorded from the White House, less than two miles from the Capitol.
+In the video, recorded as the chaos continued to unfold, he said a number of things, many of them inaccurate.
 At least one, though, was utterly true and hard to challenge: “There’s never been a time like this.”

 But is this truly an inflection point, or simply another escalation — one in a series that has unfolded so gradually in recent years that the unimaginable of 2015 has become the merely repetitive in 2021?
 Is this the final gasp of something linked to the current administration, or the emergence of something that will become a dominant strand in the national DNA for decades?